Prosecutors: NYC investment adviser blamed in $5B fraud

-NEW YORK (AP) — Bus drivers, subway conductors and religious and charitable organizations nationwide were among victims when fraud speeded the downfall of private investment funds once worth $11 billion, causing a loss of $5 billion for investors, authorities said Tuesday.
+NEW YORK (AP) — Bus drivers, subway conductors and religious and charitable organizations nationwide were among victims when fraud and the COVID-induced market collapse speeded the downfall of private investment funds once worth $11 billion, causing a loss of $5 billion for investors in an investment company giant, authorities said Tuesday.

 Additional details were expected to be released at a news conference to announce conspiracy, securities fraud and obstruction of justice charges against Gregoire Tournant, the former chief investment officer for a series of funds at Allianz Global Investors, one of the world’s largest financial services and insurance companies.